Code-Institute-Submissions/FRNBDN-project4_FebResub/README.md

 ![likes](static/images/editdelpost.png)

+### Comment Section
-On the comments card there is a header shwoing the total number of comments, and a comment form that lets you leave a comment, it also tells you want account you're logged in to for clarity.
+On the comments card there is a header showing the total number of comments, and a comment form that lets you leave a comment, it also tells you want account you're logged in to for clarity.
 The comments are then displayed below, the comment section is modeled after reddits in that it allows for replying to comments, and when you do so it will be indented and essentially it renders another comment thread inside the comment div, shown in the picture below.
 As a logged in suer you see the reply link, as the commenter of the comment you see the edit/delete buttons.

 Empty comment section